The 10 Greatest American Hockey Players Ever

 It’s far too early to tell, but it’s highly likely that if this list is revisited in a decade, Auston Matthews will own a high spot on it, perhaps even the very highest.
 He was drafted first overall in 2016, won the Calder Trophy in that season, and has made the All-Star Game each of his three campaigns.

-He has 205 points in his first 212 games and is likely to be the captain of the Toronto Maple Leafs in the near future.
+He has 285 points in his first 282 games and is still the centerpiece of the Toronto Maple Leafs, despite all their young talent.
 It’s too early to put him on this list, but his potential is limitless.
 Matthews is the poster child of a new era of American hockey.

 1) Chris Chelios